3MAH/simcoon/docs/simulation/solver.rst

 Use the solver
 ================================

 The Simcoon solver allows you to simulate the mechanical or thermomechanical response of materials under various loading conditions.
-This page documents the legacy file-driven workflow (``path.txt`` / ``material.dat`` in, result text files out) through the low-level binding ``sim._core.solver``.
-Since simcoon 2.0 the recommended interface is the in-memory API (see :doc:`python_solver`); legacy files parse into loading objects with ``sim.solver.from_file``.
+This page documents the ``path.txt`` loading-path format and how to drive the solver with it.
+Since simcoon 2.0 the C++ engine reads no file at all: ``sim.solver.from_file`` parses a path file in Python into loading objects, and ``sim.solver.solve`` runs them and returns the whole history as numpy arrays.
+See :doc:`python_solver` to build the same loading objects directly, without any file.

 Elastic tensile test
 --------------------